Neurology Center, P.A.

 2. Your Rights

 You have the right to inspect and copy your PHI.
 You may inspect and obtain a copy of PHI about you that is contained in a designated record set for as long as we maintain the PHI.
 A “designated record set” contains medical and billing records and any other records that your physician and/or the practice use for making decisions about you.
 If your PHI is maintained electronically, you have a right to request your PHI in a readable electronic format.
 You may be charged a reasonable fee for the costs associated with your request.
+For a COPY of your medical records, please contact the office.
 To obtain access to your PHI, you must submit a written request to the Privacy Officer via email at email@example.com or at the following address:

 The Neurology Center, P.A.